 Vitamix - You need a good blender to achieve a really smooth consistency with your desserts.
 This is the queen of blenders, and what I use pretty much non-stop in my kitchen.
 I personally really like the dial knob for adjusting speed.
 If you're shopping for one, they've got a newer low profile model out now that basically has a wider jug, making the whole unit shorter overall and easier to fit under cabinets.
 Which is great, but the downside of that: it doesn't work as well for blending smaller quantities of ingredients.
 The taller classic size jug is better for blending smaller quantities, so just a consideration to keep in mind.

-Froothie Optimum – For you Aussies, I know Vitamix is super expensive over there.
+Froothie Optimum - For you Aussies, I know Vitamix is super expensive over there.
 When I was visiting Australia, I borrowed this blender from a friend during my stay and it was excellent.
-Just as powerful and high quality as the Vitamix, but at a fraction of the cost (for those in Australia).
+Just as powerful and high quality as the Vitamix, but much more affordable (for those in Australia).
 Also available in the UK.

 Magic Bullet - I use this to blend very small quantities of ingredients, for when a Vitamix would be overkill.
 A lot of people also like this one, made by the same company but nicer blades and more expensive.